Irvinazo/freeCodeCamp-proyectos-Python/README.md

 # Welcome

-Here I will upload the projects from freeCodeCamp courses about Scientific Computing with Python, Data Visualization with Python and Machine Learning with Python.
+We can find multiple projects from freeCodeCamp courses.
+There is a carpet for each course.
+Currently in progress with the course of Data Visualization with Python.